Thief Ants Identification Guide

 While we address the infestation, you can help prevent future problems by:

-• Eliminating food sources - Store food in sealed containers; clean up grease and crumbs promptly; keep pet food picked up when not in use
+• Eliminating food sources: store food in sealed containers, clean up grease and crumbs promptly, and keep pet food picked up when not in use

-• Reducing moisture - Fix leaky pipes and faucets; reduce humidity in kitchens and bathrooms
+• Reducing moisture: fix leaky pipes and faucets, and reduce humidity in kitchens and bathrooms

-• Managing outdoor habitat - Remove debris near the foundation; keep mulch away from the structure; turn landscape rocks periodically to discourage nesting
+• Managing outdoor habitat: remove debris near the foundation, keep mulch away from the structure, and turn landscape rocks to discourage nesting

 These steps support the treatment and create conditions less favorable for ant colonies.